Table of Contents

-I found the perfect buttermilk scones recipe in my new Ultimate Snowflake Collection recipe book, written by Heilie Pienaar.
+I found the perfect buttermilk scones South Africa recipe in my Ultimate Snowflake Collection recipe book, written by Heilie Pienaar.

-My aunts and cousins were coming for morning tea and I had to make these scones, praying they would turn out right.
+My aunts and cousins were coming for morning tea and I had to make these buttermilk scones quickly, praying they would turn out right.
 I doubled the ingredients mentioned below, and they were hot and ready to serve within 45 minutes of starting.

-These buttermilk scones made with cake flour, butter and fresh cream are perfect for morning tea with fresh whipped or clotted cream and jam or sharp cheddar cheese.
+These buttermilk scones made with cake flour, butter and fresh cream are perfect for morning tea with fresh whipped or clotted cream and jam for breakfast with sharp cheddar cheese.
 I could hear my mother’s voice saying ‘you know they are good when you see the split’.

-As a teenager I was useless at making scones and they were never quite as light or fluffy in texture as my mother or her friend, Aunty Merle’s.
+As a teenager I was useless at making fluffy buttermilk scones and they were never quite as light or delicate in texture as my mother or her friend, Aunty Merle’s.
 Or as buttery as Mummy Rachel and Aunt Josie’s self rising flour scones.

 My mother said my hands were too warm, but I suspect I was just too heavy handed.
 I remember watching her make scones, always a quick fix when unexpected guests showed up, and we had nothing special to serve them with tea.
 She had the lightest touch with delicate handling of the dough and her advice with making scones was always ‘be gentle with the dough and use your hands to flatten it’.